-The "Afteeem" restaurant is one of the most famous in Bethlehem - it is said that they make the best falafel in the city.
-They also serve hummus, kebabs and fresh mint lemonade, which in previous years have attracted visitors to the establishment.
+The "Afteem" restaurant is one of the most famous in Bethlehem - it is said that they make the best falafel in the city.
+It also serves hummus, kebabs and fresh mint lemonade, for which visitors have flocked to the establishment in previous years.
 But now there is nothing like it, ARD reports.

-The 120 chairs are constantly empty, laments the owner Jacqueline Salame.
-"Bethlehem lives from the olive tree, the Church of the Nativity and Christmas.
+The 120 chairs are constantly empty, complains owner Jacqueline Salame.
+"Bethlehem lives off the olive tree, the Church of the Nativity and Christmas.
 But there is no Christmas spirit."

 Many people in Bethlehem are unemployed